HoustonRuby/rails_girls/02_lets_get_building/01_change_the_front_page.md

 # Change the front page

 Let's tell Rails to make an index page at our home for us.
 Before we can tell the commandline to do something new, we have to tell it quit what it's currently doing (running the server) by pressing `Ctrl + c`.
+You'll see that this gives us back our command prompt `$`.

 Then, we can tell it to make something: